 There always the possibility that the workers’ compensation company is making things difficult so you will agree to settle for less than you are eligible to receive.
 Accepting the first offer can be tempting if you have been out of work for some time due to the injury.
 Especially if you need to get your finances in order.

 It is critical that you don’t accept the first offer from the workers’ compensation company.
 Insurance companies use various calculations to determine your pay and it could be significantly lower than it should be.
 A skilled attorney can get more benefits out of a workers’ compensation claim than you can on your own.
 If you're unable to work or your income has been impacted by an injury at work or during your off-hours visit FBRLaw, they'll listen to your story, and then get to work.

 If your claim is denied, you can appeal.
-However, you may want to hire a lawyer to guide you through this process.
+However, you may want to hire a worker compensation lawyer to guide you through this process.
 An attorney understands this area of the law and knows the tricks workers’ comp insurers will use to deny your claim.